LogoLogo

 Advanced local caching

 In this article we're going to discuss various caching techniques that may be used to optimize your builds.
-For a primer on the basics of caching, see the page on managing cache.
+For a primer on the basics of caching, see the .

 We will discuss a specific example where dependencies are cached using multiple techniques.
 Let's take the following build for instance